ansys/pyprimemesh/doc/source/user_guide/iga.rst

    Spline points count:  78984.0
    Max Deviation:  1.27418

-7. Write the created .k file to the specified location and export to LS-Dyna.
+7. Write the created .k file to the specified location and export to LS-DYNA.

 .. code-block:: python